jonatasgrosman/findpapers/CONTRIBUTING.md

 ## <a name="submit"></a> Submission Guidelines

-In your development process we follow the [GitHub flow][github-flow], that is very powerful and easy to understand.
+In our development process we follow the [GitHub flow][github-flow], that is very powerful and easy to understand.
 That process enforces continuous delivery by **making anything in the master branch deployable**.
-So everybody needs to keep the master branch as safe as possible and ready to be released at any time.
+So everybody needs to keep the master branch as safe as possible and ready to be deployed at any time.

 ### <a name="submit-issue"></a> Submitting an Issue